 The vast majority of democratic nations restrict the voting rights of persons with cognitive disabilities.
 Several democratic theorists have recently argued that such restrictions ought to be abolished, arguing, inter alia, that such restrictions lead to the disenfranchisement of persons on morally irrelevant grounds, express objectionable attitudes about the cognitively disabled, and do not plausibly prevent harms of any kind.
 I agree with such arguments.
 Yet some have also expressed the hope that the enfranchisement of such persons might give politicians more powerful incentives to attend to the interests of the cognitively disabled – a group who, by all accounts, are poorly served by governments the world over.
 In this paper, I argue that, for several reasons, such hopes are likely to be disappointed.
 If we wish to ensure that such persons’ interests are taken seriously in the political process, we must consider reforms of other kinds.
 I consider several possible reforms in this paper, arguing in the end for a deliberative solution, modeled upon the 2004 British Columbia Citizens’ Assembly on electoral reform.

 Assessing Objections to Compulsory Voting in Australia

 A Century of Compulsory Voting in Australia: Genesis, Impact and Future’, Matteo Bonotti and Paul Strangio (eds), Forthcoming.

 Decades of survey data has consistently shown that an overwhelming majority of Australians support the institution of compulsory voting.
 Yet there is also a vocal minority who object to it, for a wide range of reasons.
 Amongst many other concerns, compulsory voting is said to be undemocratic, is charged with lowering the quality of election campaigns, constitutes an unacceptable infringement of individual liberty, unacceptably magnifies the power of ‘swing’ voters, and violates the right not to vote.
 In this chapter, I lay out and critically assess these objections.
-I argue that though many of these objections are interesting, none comes anywhere close to showing that compulsory voting in Australia ought to be repealed.
+I argue that though many are interesting, none comes anywhere close to showing that compulsory voting in Australia ought to be repealed.

 Sub-National Climate Duties: Addressing Three Challenges